DevonScoles/Notes-app-feat-regiestration-and-login/README.md

 2. Clone the repository(using vscode):
    https://github.com/DevonScoles/Notes-app-feat-regiestration-and-login.git
 3. Navigate to project in vscode
-4. Open terminal in vscode
+6. Open terminal in vscode
+7. Install composer and artisan
+8. setup the .env file by renaming .env.example to .env
+9. To use the "Premium" button functionality create Stripe account and insert the secret key and publish key in the .env file
-5. Start the development server by typing:
+11. Start the development server by typing:
     `php artisan serve`
+12. Run npm by typing:
+    `npm run dev`
-6. Visit http://localhost:8000 in your browser.
+13. Visit http://localhost:8000 in your browser.
-7. Install npm via terminal:
+14. Install npm via terminal:
     `php artisan install`